Zerkjito/movie-watchlist-api/README.md

 # Movie Watchlist API

 A simple REST API to manage a personal movie watchlist.
-Users can register, add movies to their watchlist, track their watching status, and rate movies.
+Users can register and log in, authenticate using JWT, add movies to their watchlist, track their watching status, and rate movies.
 Built with Node.js, Express, and Prisma ORM.

 ---

 ## Features

-- User registration and login
+- User registration and login with JWT authentication
 - Add movies to a personal watchlist
 - Track watching status: PLANNED, WATCHING, COMPLETED, DROPPED
 - Rate movies and add notes
 - Relational database managed with Prisma and PostgreSQL
+- Protected routes using authentication middleware

 ---